-Planning for the future success of your business means planning for potential failures too, especially when it comes to cyber security.
-Business leaders need to know that their organization’s IT security solution can successfully respond to recover from the inevitable successful attack just as well as it can prevent a security incident.
+Planning for the future success of your business means planning for potential failures, too, especially when it comes to cyber security.
+Business leaders need to know that their organization’s IT security solution can successfully recover from the inevitable successful attack just as well as prevent a security incident.
 A strategic cybersecurity plan is effective in helping organizations achieve the right balance between IT security, investment costs, and employee productivity.
-Growing businesses are a prime target for cybercriminals looking to exploit the vulnerabilities that often accompany growth: inconsistent implementation of processes and policies, rogue department-specific cloud applications, and decentralized data storage and management, and more.
-Today’s businesses face a unique challenge: balancing cyber security and employee productivity to maintain an optimal level of business resilience over time.
+Growing businesses are a prime target for cybercriminals looking to exploit the vulnerabilities that often accompany growth: inconsistent implementation of processes and policies, rogue department-specific cloud applications, decentralized data storage and management, and more.
+As a result, today’s businesses face a unique challenge: balancing cyber security and employee productivity to maintain an optimal level of business resilience over time.

-We find businesses we work with are often unaware of a number of the existing IT security vulnerabilities within their environment.
+We find businesses we work with are often unaware of the existing IT security vulnerabilities within their environment.
 These vulnerabilities are generally revealed when we onboard a new client or through a thorough IT audit.
 A few of the risks we uncover can include:

 - Insufficient and undocumented IT Security policies and procedures